AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 ### Step 2: Identify Components to Refactor

-Identify the parts of the code that can be improved.
-Determine which parts of the code can be grouped logically into separate modules.
+~~Identify the parts of the code that can be improved.
+Determine which parts of the code can be grouped logically into separate modules.~~

+Martina: The code that prints the board could be in a separate class and stored in 2D list.
+Game logic that updates board after player moves could also be separated.
+Winning and ties could be a methods of game logic.
+User input code could also be moved to separate method.

 ### Step 3: Modularizing the Code